nicole-tan/Cornell-VEL/README.md

       Yaw 5x <br />
       Roll 5x

+##Character
+The given character [Kyle the Robot] is an imported model from Unity's free assets.
+The head and bodily motions of the headset and controllers are accurately reflected in the first person movements of Kyle the Robot.
+A mirror is set up in the scene in order to better debug movements.

 ###To Be Implemented
 * Recording data in columns
 * Kill fixed update --> judder change?